wavefrontHQ/docs/pages/doc/events.md

 ![Events system](images/event_system.png)

 - **User** You can [manually create events](events.html#creating-a-user-event) with source **User** to identify user actions.
-For example, you can create an even for code pushes that occur outside Wavefront but that affect Wavefront metrics.
+For example, you can create an event for code pushes that occur outside Wavefront but that affect Wavefront metrics.

 Events have types and subtypes, which are typically used in [events queries](events_queries.html).